usnistgov/FIPS201/_FIPS201/authentication.md

 - requires the use of certificate status checking infrastructure;
 - highly resistant to credential forgery;
 - strong resistance to use of unaltered card by non-owner since card activation is required;
-- provides protection against use of a revoked card; and
+- protection against use of a revoked card; and
-- applicable with contact card readers, and contactless card readers that support the virtual contact interface.
+- applicable to contact card readers and contactless card readers that support the virtual contact interface.

 [^pivpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
 The policy OID for the PIV authentication certificate is id-fpki-common-authentication.